djpapzin/Python3-MasterCourse-2021-Tutorials/readme.md

 The repository is organized into folders, each representing a specific topic or concept covered in the course.
 Each folder contains code examples and exercises related to that topic.

-## Usage

-Feel free to explore the code examples and use them as a reference for your own Python projects.
-The exercises are designed to help you practice and solidify your understanding of the concepts.

-## Disclaimer

-I am not the creator of the Udemy course mentioned above.
-This repository is simply a collection of my personal notes, code examples, and exercises completed during the course.